990adjustments/Wffle/README.md

 If you only have one layer in your comp:

- * Enter the point at which you want the loop to begin in seconds
+ * Enter the time at which you want the loop to begin
- * Optionally, enter a dissolve value.
-Default is 1.5 seconds if left blank
+ * Enter an optional dissolve length.
+Default is 1.5 sec
  * Loop it!

 If you have multiple layers in the comp:

- * You must first select the layer you want to loop
+ * Select the layer you want to loop
- * Enter the point at which you want the loop to begin in seconds
+ * Enter the time at which you want the loop to begin
- * Optionally, enter a dissolve value.
-Default is 1.5 seconds if left blank
+ * Enter an optional dissolve length.
+Default is 1.5 sec
  * Loop it!

+As with many effects, the blend effect will not read any effects or a time-remap applied to blend layer source.
+If the layer is not looping, check to make sure no effects are present.
+Otherwise, precomp the layer.

+If your Display Style in your composition settings is set to timecode, enter your values in seconds.
+If your Display Style is in frames, then enter the values as frames.

 Version History
 ---------------